kalfung/DogDateAPI/README.md

 # R1 and R2 Identification of the *problems* you are trying to solve by building this particular *app*.

 Some people, like myself, find it easier to meet new people through their dogs.
+The app allows users to create play dates, meet-ups, or other events at dog parks.
 The creation of a web server API for creating dog play dates and meet-ups could solve several problems related to organising and facilitating interactions between dog owners and their pets.
 Some potential problems that this API could address include:

 1. Finding compatible playmates: Some dog owners often struggle to find suitable playmates for their pets.
 They may rely on chance encounters at dog parks or rely on word-of-mouth recommendations.
 An API could provide a centralised platform where owners can connect and schedule dog playdates, improving coordination and ensuring a better social experience for their pets.